Robertshannon96/SMFR-911-Calls/README.md

 ![Avoidable_calls](images/false_calls.png)

-Here, you can see a total of roughly 1,900 calls "avoidable" calls.
+Here, you can see a total of 1,813 "avoidable" calls.